-My point is, after a few days of teaching with this, I introduce the use of cards, and, a few days later, introduce dice to the mix.
+My point is that after a few days of teaching with this, I introduce the use of cards, and, a few days later, introduce dice to the mix.
 Once the children become competent with the concept of addition and don’t need to write it down, we remove the chalkboard from the lesson.
-Eventually they can play a game with only cards involving 2 digit addition.
+Eventually, they can play a game with only cards involving two-digit addition.

 Don’t spend a lot of money.

 The only thing that might cost you a bit is the money.
 I use real money in my classroom, and I teach in a poor part of town.
 The kids are highly motivated and make solid connections with real money.
-You get 2 rolls of dimes and 5 rolls of pennies and you are good for the year.
-In 10 years, I’ve added another roll of dimes and 2 rolls of pennies to my collection.
-I got the idea from my Mom who started teaching in 1958 when a penny was actually worth something, and she felt that although some of it would “disappear” into children’s pockets, most of it did not.
+You get two rolls of dimes and five rolls of pennies, and you are good for the year.
+In 10 years I’ve added another roll of dimes and two rolls of pennies to my collection.
+I got the idea from my mom, who started teaching in 1958 when a penny was actually worth something, and she felt that although some of it would “disappear” into children’s pockets, most of it did not.
 If you lose a few dollars of money each year, that is an acceptable loss.

 Prepare the children on how you want the classroom managed.

-So these are my 5 principles for using Math, cards, and dice effectively in the classroom.
+These are my five principles for using math, cards, and dice effectively in the classroom.
 There are hundreds of resources out there with math games and ideas.
 You will find a link to a free resource from me below!
-I find that my 5 principles allow me to teach with intent because I know why I am teaching this way.
+I find that my five principles allow me to teach with intent, because I know why I am teaching this way.
 They also allow me to teach fun lessons which are engaging, efficient, and effective.

-If you are interested in learning more about teaching math with playing cards, dice and money, try out this freebie from my store and have a look around at the other products for Grades K to 3 while you’re there.
-CLICK HERE to get the Freebie.
+If you are interested in learning more about teaching math with playing cards, dice and money, then try out this freebie from my store and have a look around at the other products for Grades K to 3 while you’re there.
+CLICK HERE to get the freebie.